 (Note: small children, if they’re not in a cargo box, should probably be in a child seat on the back of a cargo bike.
 Yuba likes the Thule Yepp Nexxt Maxi.
 Are child seats safer on a cargo bike?
 Yes.
 They’re lower to the ground.
 But if you can, it’s probably better to use a cargo box for kids who can’t sit on their own.)

 Should you haul your kids on a cargo bike?

 After looking into it, I’m more convinced that cargo bikes are pretty safe for riding with your family.
 In fact, they’re quite a bit safer than the bike seats that lots of parents use all the time.

 No method of transportation is totally safe.
-But a cargo bike is probably on the safer side (especially considering some of the crazy things I’ve seen people do here in Jackson).
+But a cargo bike is probably on the safer side.
 And if it reduces car trips and gets people exercising, I’m all for it.

 Do you think electric cargo bikes are safe for families?